-When drilling with COP DTH-hammers, the feed force should be high enough to keep the shank of the drill bit pressed into the hammer during drilling.
+When drilling with the COP W4 hammer, the feed force should be high enough to keep the shank of the drill bit pressed into the hammer during drilling.

 - •Too low a feed force will give easy rotation, excessive vibration and reduced penetration.
-The resultant reflex shock waves can damage the rotation unit and feed beam. - •Too high a feed force causes the rotation to jam (either erratically or completely) and can subject the drill string to severe bending stresses.
+The resultant reflex shock waves can damage the rotation unit and feed beam. - Floating bit avoid, because higher air consumtion. - •Too high a feed force causes the rotation to jam (either erratically or completely) and can subject the drill string to severe bending stresses.
 It can also damage the rotation unit and feed beam.